Göhrde murders: Second double murder

 On 12 July 1989, the day of the discovery of the first murders, Ingrid Warmbier (46 years old) from Uelzen and Bernd-Michael Köpping (43 years old), a district manager of the Toto-Lotto Society from Hanover, drove together to the Göhrde.
 Although both married to other people, the couple was engaged in a clandestine relationship and had come to the forest after eating lunch in nearby Bad Bevensen.
 They parked in a small side street near the Forsthaus Röthen and walked more than two kilometers into the forest.

 In hunting sector 138 they met the perpetrator, and it is theorised that he threatened them with a firearm before forcing them to lie face down so he could tie their hands and feet with a Leucoplast band.
 The offender strangled Köpping and killed him with a headshot from a 5.6 mm small-caliber weapon.
 Warmbier had her skull smashed and received heavy chest injuries; her blouse was lifted up to the level of her bra, which had been cut.
 She was also shot in the head.
 The perpetrator then stole Köpping's Polaroid camera and the keys to his Toyota, which he used to leave the area.
 Further investigation revealed that the perpetrator used the vehicle for about a week before parking it in the vicinity of a spa clinic in Bad Bevensen.

 Two weeks later, on 27 July 1989, police officers taking part in the nationwide investigation into the murder of the Reinolds discovered the bodies of Köpping and Warmbier by chance.
 The date of death was confirmed to have been 12 July 1989, the day the police began their investigation into the first double murder.
 The location was 800 metres from the site of the first double murder.
 According to the investigators' reconstructions, the perpetrator committed the second double murder at a time when the Kriminalpolizei were at the scene of the first murders.
 Subsequent tests revealed that despite the close range of the two sites, gunshots could not be heard between them due to depressions in the land.

 Parallels

 The parallels between the two crimes were that a middle-aged couple was murdered in both instances and that both crime scenes were located in the same area of the forest.
 In each case the offender stole conspicuous technical items, although neither crime resembled a classic robbery, and it is believed that he disposed of these following high public interest in the case.
 The perpetrator also took both victims' cars and abandoned them in small towns with railway connections, both of which located on the Hanover-Hamburg railway.
 These parallels prompted investigators to believe that the perpetrator of both crimes was the same person.

 Aftermath

 The two double murders had significant consequences for the Göhrde.
-In German press and television, the forest was designated 'dead woods'.
-Walkers and day-trippers avoided it for many years.
+In German press and television, the forest was called 'forest of death'.
+Hikers and walkers avoided it for many years.